What Causes a Pallet Rack Collapse? How Can You Prevent it?

 Beams are somewhat straightforward, assuming they are not damaged, have their safety clips, and have stable pallets loaded onto them.
 It’s important to note that beam capacity is by pair, not by each.

-Beam capacities also depend on an evenly distributed load, and also can change if you are using decking rather than placing a pallet flat on the beams themselves.
+Beam capacities also depend on an evenly distributed load, and they can change if you are using decking rather than placing a pallet flat on the beams themselves.
 You can also compromise beam loading with damaged pallets or particularly high-density loads.
 Always check these factors when you load your racks.
-See: Loading factors and beam capacities.

 Upright frame capacities are more complex.
 If you modify the space between beam levels, that can add to or reduce the upright frame capacity.
 We cover that extensively in this article – see: Calculating Upright Frame Capacities.